chiphwang1/helm-oci-django-atp/README.md

-## The Following describes the requirements to connect the Django Web Framework to an Autonomous Database.
+## The Following describes the requirements to connect aDjango Web Framework to an Autonomous Database.

 **These steps are automated with this Helm Chart.
 This is to provide guidance to attach other Django applications to an Autonomous Database**.